×

 What Kiwis should consider in selecting a CFL betting provider:

-It's totally legal for Canadian Football League fans based in New Zealand to bet on CFL games at "offshore" sites, but will you choose one that is actually suited to Kiwis?
-SNBET only lists top New Zealand betting sites with all key traits.
+It's no longer legal for Canadian Football League fans based in New Zealand to bet on CFL games at "offshore" sites.
+There are now just two legal New Zealand betting sites after a new law was enacted in 2025.

 About our CFL Odds